 Before an association has been formed, the acting persons (= founders) are jointly and severally liable for all debts entered into.
 Liability passes on to the association upon its formation.

 If a sales contract for the purchase of computers, office furniture, etc. is concluded, the founders or the legal representatives of the association are personally liable for payment of the purchase price until the association has been officially recognized as a legal entity.

 Receipts such as membership fees, donations, subsidies, gifts, legacies, etc. which are used to attain the association’s objectives are not subject to tax.

 An association only becomes liable for taxes if it renders, and intends to continue rendering, services to members or non-members for consideration (receipts).
 An operation (business) is required to generate sales of a considerable amount (more than EUR 2,900), as a minimum annual average.

 If the annual income or expenditure of an association is less than EUR 1 million, it is sufficient to keep cash-based accounts.
 If the ordinary income or expenses exceed EUR 3 million each, or if the annual volume of donations is more than EUR 1 million each in two consecutive financial years, the association must prepare extended financial statements (balance sheet, profit and loss statement, notes) starting with the next following financial year.

-The financial year of an association need not correspond to a calendar year, however it must not exceed twelve months.
+The financial year of an association need not correspond to the calendar year, however, it must not exceed twelve months.

 An association may voluntarily decide its dissolution or be dissolved by the authorities.
-If the meeting of members resolved to dissolve the association, this results in liquidation proceedings in which the association’s assets are realised, debts are settled and the remaining assets are transferred to the purpose as set out in the Statutes.
+If the general assembly resolves to dissolve the association, this results in liquidation proceedings in which the association’s assets are calculated, debts are settled and the remaining assets are transferred to the purposes set out in the Statutes.
 The legal personality of an association generally ends on registration of the dissolution in the association register.

 The provisions governing the association are laid down in the Association Law.